 We will be composting at the aid station.
 Please make an effort to place all food scraps in the compost bucket.

-You can expect the following at the aid station (everything listed below is vegan friendly):
+You can expect the following at the aid station:

 Hyle Hydration, Soda, Water, & Ice (if you want to try out Hyle Hydration before the event, they were generous enough to give us the discount code TARC20 for everyone's personal use!)